 Yes, there is a border control between Gibraltar and Spain.
 In order to cross it you need to hold a valid passport or a valid national identity card, in the case of EU citizens.

-Gibraltar is best known for the iconic Rock of Gibraltar which stands as a natural landmark at the entrance of the Mediterranean Sea.
-Rock is also famous for being inhabited by the only wild monkeys in Europe – Barbary macaques.
-The territory is also renowned for its historical significance and its strategic location because of which it was fought over for hundreds of years.
+Gibraltar is best known for the iconic Rock of Gibraltar which stands as a natural landmark at the entrance of the Mediterranean Sea and is famous for being inhabited by the only wild monkeys in Europe – Barbary macaques.
+The territory is also renowned for its historical significance and strategic location because of which it was fought over for hundreds of years.
 What’s more, Gibraltar does not charge VAT, so many take advantage of this and buy various stuff at lower prices.

-Gibraltar is a great destination for one-day trips from places like Cadiz, Tarifa, Marbella, or Malaga.
-A day will be enough to see the main attractions and taste some British food.
-If you want to know Gibraltar even better and immerse yourself in its vibe we recommend staying for at least 3 days.
-For many, it’s also a popular holiday destination.
+Gibraltar is a great destination for a day trip from places like Cadiz, Tarifa, Marbella, or Malaga.
+During one day you’ll be able to see the main attractions and taste British food.
+If you want to know Gibraltar better and immerse into its vibe we recommend staying for at least 3 days.

 English is the official Gibraltar language, but many also speak Spanish.